-One of the most important thing to provide to homeless persons is a programme that can help them to get internet service.
-Telco needs to identify homeless persons who are experiencing financial difficulties and be aware of the special needs of homeless persons to maintain continuity of service in accessing the internet and paying bills.
-Telco could introduce new assistance and subsidy programmes to support access to mobile and data services (e.g. mobile phones, credit recharges, discount options and Wi-Fi access).
-Telco needs to consider how these programmes can be provided and function effectively across all mobile service providers.
+One of the most important things that homeless people need is a programme that can help them access Internet services.
+Telcos need to identify homeless people who are experiencing financial difficulties and be aware of the special needs of homeless people to maintain continuity of service in accessing the Internet and paying their bills.
+They could introduce new assistance and subsidy programmes to support access to mobile and data services (e.g., mobile phones, credit recharge, discount options and Wi-Fi access).
+They need to consider how assistance programmes can be provided and function effectively across all mobile service providers.
+Studies have found that homeless people were more dependent on the Internet throughout the COVID-19 outbreak, and therefore a good internet connection has become an essential requirement for them.
+They need an internet connection that is not only fast enough to help them but also commensurate with their budget ii.
+Corporate Social Responsibility (CSR)